InfiniteErrors/PageSpeed/README.md

 ## Website Performance Optimization portfolio project
 This is my submission for the Performance Optimization project.
-So far it's been a great way to really dig into how a page runs javascript and some things developers have to watch out for.
+So far it's been a great way to dig into how a page runs javascript.

 ### Getting started